Evanna456/Philippine-Travel-Map/README.md

 ## Philippine-Travel-Map

-A Travel Map with scoring functionality same with this one https://my-philippines-travel-level.com/
+A Travel Map with scoring functionality.
+Inspired by https://my-philippines-travel-level.com/

 > Under Construction.